socnetv/app/docs/README_DEVELOPER_NOTES.md

 Signal to MainWindow
 ```

-Do not bypass this flow.
+Do **not bypass this flow**.

-If you are unsure whether something belongs in an algorithm slice or in the UI façade layer, prefer separation.
+If unsure whether code belongs in an algorithm slice or in the UI façade layer, prefer **separation of concerns**.